Bellman Residual Minimization for Control: Geometry, Stationarity, and Convergence: Soft control Bellman residual (SCBR)

-is the soft control Bellman operator~\citep{haarnoja2017reinforcement,fox2016taming,haarnoja2018soft} and $\lambda >0$ is the temperature parameter.
-In the SCBR above, the soft Bellman equation substitutes the non-smooth max operator with its log-sum-exp approximation.
-Therefore, it produces a differentiable Bellman operator (actually, $C^\infty$).
+Here, $\lambda >0$ is the temperature parameter.
+In the SCBR objective above, the soft Bellman equation replaces the nonsmooth max operator by its log-sum-exp approximation.
+Thus, it produces a differentiable Bellman operator (actually, $C^\infty$).
 This construction provides the theoretical basis for soft Q-learning and the soft actor-critic framework~\citep{haarnoja2017reinforcement,fox2016taming,haarnoja2018soft}.
 Introducing this soft Bellman operator resolves the differentiability issue of the CBR in the previous section.
-However, the SCBR remains non-convex, and hence, finding a global minimum is still not straightforward.
-Besides, the quadratic upper and lower bounds in~\cref{thm:CBR-LFA:quadratic-bound0} still holds for the SCBR objective as well.
+However, the SCBR remains nonconvex, and hence, finding a global minimum is still not straightforward.
+Moreover, analogous quadratic upper and lower bounds hold for the SCBR objective after replacing the hard optimal solution $Q^*$ by the soft fixed point $Q^*_\lambda$ of $F_\lambda$.